aws/chalice/docs/source/topics/configfile.rst

   must specify this value that indicates which IAM role arn to use when configuration your application.
 This value is only used if ``manage_iam_role`` is ``false``.

+* ``environment_variables`` - ``{'KEY': 'value'}``.
+  You can add any key value pairs to this dictionary that you would like.
+All key value pairs will be set directly as environment variables on your lambda function.